Pakistani Americans: Texas

 Texas has a large Pakistani population, estimated at 70,000 people as of 2018.
 They are primarily concentrated in the Austin, Dallas-Fort Worth, Houston, and San Antonio metropolitan areas.

 The community consists of professionals involved in medicine, IT, and engineering; textiles, manufacturing, real estate, and management; as well as those working in small businesses such as travel agencies, motels, restaurants, convenience stores and gas stations.
+Houston is also home to one of the busiest Pakistani restaurants in the world, Aga's.

 Other cities

 Newly arrived Pakistani immigrants mostly settle in cities such as New York City; Paterson, New Jersey; Los Angeles; Atlanta; Boston; San Diego; San Francisco; Chicago; Denver; and Detroit.
 As with other South Asians, Pakistanis generally settle in major urban areas.
 Pakistani Americans are also prevalent in Arizona, Arkansas, Colorado, Connecticut, Georgia, Louisiana, Massachusetts, Michigan, Nevada, New England, New Mexico, Ohio, Oklahoma, Oregon, Seattle, Virginia, the District of Columbia, Wisconsin and Utah.
 Fremont, California, has the largest Pashtun population in the U.S., many of which emigrated from Pakistan.

 U.S. localities with the highest percentages of Pakistani ancestry include Madison Park, New Jersey (5.7%); Herricks, New York (4.1%); Boonton, New Jersey (4%); Lincolnia, Virginia (3%); Stafford, Texas (2%); and Avenel, New Jersey (2%).